gelisam/category-syntax/README.md

         return y
 ```

 If a variable is used at least once, then a call to `diag` is inserted before all uses of the variable except for the last.
 This call creates a copy of the variable, so that's our cue for increasing its reference count.
-We assume that the internal representation of `RefCounted` has methods for incrementing and decrementing a dedicated counter.
+We assume that the internal representation of `RefCounted` has methods for incrementing and decrementing an associated counter, and that the counter is already initialized to 1.

 ```haskell
 instance Contract (,) RefCounted where